by Anna Stereopoulou

 RHO has an ecological, social-cultural and psychoacoustic character and it is inspired by ancient Asclepeions and the healing power of Water and Dream.

-A new version* of ‘Rho’ is part of Anna Stereopoulou’s on-going research on the human brain and it is offered in Phase #1 of the NEW International Open CALL of the composer’s worldwide project CIRCE The Black Cut.
+A new version* of ‘Rho’ is part of Anna Stereopoulou’s SYN project and on-going interdisciplinary research on the human Brain and Psychology, and it was also offered in Phase #1 of the NEW International Open CALL of the composer’s worldwide project CIRCE The Black Cut.

 Date of Release: June 20th, 2016